OrnaOrg/OrnaJS/README.md

     <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/2.2.3/jquery.min.js"></script>
     <script src="https://cdnjs.cloudflare.com/ajax/libs/ornajs/2.5.0/orna.min.js"></script>

-2. Then you can write CSS properties like classes in the class attribute
+2.Then you can write CSS properties like classes in the class attribute

     <div class="height_100px bgc_black color_white">
     Hello!
 If this block black and string is white it means that Orna is ready!